 Environmental Resource (ER).
 This classification is explained and defined in detail within the Environment Plan.
 Therein are located goals, policies, action strategies, and other Plan components designed to protect the sensitive nature of the identified resources.
-Environmental Resources include all 100-year floodplains as determined by the Federal Emergency Management Act (FEMA) Flood Hazard Use Maps or natural 100-year floodplains as defined in the Design and Construction Standards Manual and Resource Protection Areas (RPAs) as defined by the Chesapeake Bay Preservation Act.
-In addition, areas with 25 percent or greater slopes; areas with 15 percent or greater slopes in conjunction with soils that have severe limitations; soils with a predominance of marine clays; public water supply sources; and critically erodible shorelines and stream banks are considered environmental resources.
-While the Long-Range Land Use Plan Map ER designation does not currently depict all of these sensitive environmental resource areas, resource areas shall be added to the Long-Range Land Use Plan Map where studies have shown such addition to be appropriate.
+Environmental Resources include all 100-year floodplains as determined by the Federal Emergency Management Act (FEMA) Flood Hazard Use Maps or natural 100-year floodplains as defined in the Design and Construction Standards Manual and resource protection areas (RPAs) as defined by the Chesapeake Bay Preservation Act.
+In addition, areas shown in an environmental constraints analysis submitted with a rezoning or special use permit application with wetlands; 25 percent or greater slopes; areas with 15 percent or greater slopes in conjunction with soils that have severe limitations; soils with a predominance of marine clays; public water supply sources; and critically erodible shorelines and stream banks are considered part of the Environmental Resource designation.

-Designated Cultural Resource (DCR).
-The Designated Cultural Resources classification is designed to protect important cultural resources.
+County Registered Historic Sites (CRHS).
+This classification is designed to protect important cultural resources.
 Cultural resources include architectural, archaeological, and historical resources.
-DCR designations that are mapped on the Long-Range Land Use Plan Map include existing sites and districts that have a preservation easement or are listed on the National Register of Historic Places or Virginia Historic Landmarks Register; are incorporated into the County Zoning Ordinance as an Historic Overlay District or Special Public Interest District; are recorded as part of the Historic American Building Survey or the Historic American Engineering Record; or are identified as a Virginia Designated Archaeological Site or Zone.
+CRHS designations that are mapped on the Long-Range Land Use Plan Map include existing sites and districts that have a preservation easement or are listed on the National Register of Historic Places or Virginia Historic Landmarks Register; are incorporated into the County Zoning Ordinance as an Historic Overlay District or Special Public Interest District; are recorded as part of the Historic American Building Survey or the Historic American Engineering Record; or has been selected for inclusion in the annual evaluation and update of such list by the Historical Commission and approved by the Board of County Supervisors.
 Development in this designation that would potentially impact these resources shall occur in accordance with the standards and criteria set forth in the Cultural Resources Plan.

 Parks and Open Space (POS).
-The purpose of this classification is to illustrate a number of existing parks and recreational areas of the County.
-The Parks and Open Space Plan contains a complete inventory of existing federal, state, and local parks, and of planned parks within the County.
+The purpose of this classification is to designate existing and projected parks and recreational areas of the County.
+The Parks, Open Space and Trails Plan contains a complete inventory of existing federal, state, and local parks, and of planned parks within the County.

 Public Land (PL).
-The purpose of identifying public lands in the Comprehensive Plan is to provide an indication of existing and planned public facilities, institutions, or other government installations such as-but not limited to-detention/correctional facilities, government centers, judicial centers, and related facilities.
-The appropriate Comprehensive Plan chapter (Telecommunications, Potable Water, Sewer, Transportation, Fire and Rescue, or Schools) should be consulted for a more complete presentation regarding these public facilities.
-Where necessary, public facility reviews with public comment-as outlined in the Virginia Code-shall be conducted to determine conformance of specific proposed facilities with the Comprehensive Plan.
+The purpose of identifying public lands in the Comprehensive Plan is to provide an indication of existing and planned public facilities, institutions, or other government installations such as - but not limited to - detention/correctional facilities, government centers, judicial centers, and related facilities.
+The appropriate Comprehensive Plan chapter (Telecommunications, Potable Water, Sewer, Transportation, Fire and Rescue, Libraries, Police, or Schools) should be consulted for a more complete presentation regarding these public facilities.
+Where necessary, public facility reviews with public comment - as outlined in the Virginia Code - shall be conducted to determine conformance of specific proposed facilities with the Comprehensive Plan.
 A public facility review with public comment shall be mandatory where a public facility is not addressed in the Comprehensive Plan, unless such facility is exempt from review by that code section.